top of page

 Why ?

-His legitimized only son, Count Jean-Baptiste de Poligny renounces the patrimonial inheritance (Castel of Evans and lands) and receives in return the life annuities of his half-sisters.
-Jean-Baptiste is a deeply selfless man, first choosing to devote himself to God and then to a military career.
-His function as an officer in the colonies and then as commissioner of war removed him and his descendants from ancestral lands.
-More than one then wanted to take advantage of the vacuum created by his departure to claim the name of Poligny and / or the title of Count of Poligny.
+The second is due to the fact that when Count Charles-Claude de Poligny died in 1776, Jean-Baptiste, his only legitimate son, renounced his inheritance (Château d'Evans and lands) and in return received life annuities from his half-sisters.
+Jean-Baptiste, a deeply selfless man, chose first to devote himself to God and then to a military career.
+His position as an officer in the colonies and then as commissioner of war kept him and his descendants away from the ancestral lands.
+This estrangement seems to have given rise to a desire on the part of some to appropriate the name of Poligny and/or the title of Count of Poligny.

 Quirot de Poligny